Written by Mona Corona and Rome local, Marta Correale.

 The time needed to visit this area is about 3 hours.

-A 20-minute walk will take you the famous Trevi Fountain, one of the most famous and and most photographed fountains in the world.
+A 20-minute walk will take you the famous Trevi Fountain, one of the most famous and most photographed fountains in the world.
+Not to mention, it is one of the most famous landmarks in Italy.

 Tucked away in a small square in the heart of Rome city centre, the fountain is a Baroque masterpiece of stone and water and you reach it via small alleys that suddenly open up to reveal its grandeur.